Actively Recruiting

 You may qualify if you...

-• Adults and children aged 3 years and older with known or suspected pheochromocytoma or paraganglioma
+• Patients aged 3 years and older with known, sporadic, or familial pheochromocytoma or paraganglioma

-• High levels of blood or urine catecholamines, metanephrines, methoxytyramine, or chromogranin A
+• High levels of blood or urinary catecholamines, metanephrines, methoxytyramine, or chromogranin A

 • Personal or family history of pheochromocytoma or paraganglioma or known genetic variants predisposing to these tumors

-• Signed informed consent by patient, parent/guardian, or legally authorized representative
+• Signed informed consent by patient, parent/guardian for children, or legally authorized representative

-• Adult family members of patients with suspected hereditary pheochromocytoma or paraganglioma with signed informed consent
+• Adult family members of patients with suspected hereditary pheochromocytoma/paraganglioma with suspicious hereditary patterns

-• Children over 10 years old with high suspicion of pheochromocytoma or paraganglioma for research PET imaging
+• Children over 10 years old with high suspicion of pheochromocytoma/paraganglioma and ability to give informed assent and return for follow-up

 Not Eligible